hmosousa/professor_heideltime/README.md

 ### Install HeidelTime

-For this project we used the [py_heideltime](https://github.com/JMendes1995/py_heideltime) which requires some steps for the installation that are dependent on the OS.
+For this project, we used the [py_heideltime](https://github.com/JMendes1995/py_heideltime) which requires some steps for the installation that is dependent on the OS.
 Please follow the [installation instructions](https://github.com/JMendes1995/py_heideltime#option-2-standalone-installation) on `py_heideltime` repo.

-For linux systems the installation is reduced to providing HeidelTime tree tagger to execution permission.
+For Linux systems, the installation is reduced to providing HeidelTime tree tagger execution permission.
 This can be accomplished with the following script.

 ```shell